yaronf/I-D/STAR/draft-sheffer-acme-star.md

 requiring virtually no changes to existing COTS caching software used by the CDN.

+## Cloud Use Case

+A similar use case is that of cloud infrastructure components, such as load balancers and Web Application Firewalls (WAF).
+These components are typically provisioned with the DNO's certificate, and similarly to the CDN use case, many organizations would prefer to manage the private key only on their own cloud-based or on-premise hosts, often on Hardware Security Modules (HSMs).

+Here again, the STAR solution allows the DNO to delegate authority over the domain to the cloud provider, with the ability to revoke this authority at any time.

 ## Terminology

 DNO
 : Domain Name Owner, the owner of a domain that needs to be delegated.

+NDC
+: Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
+This is often a CDN (in fact, readers may note the similarity of the two acronyms).

 CDN
 : Content Delivery Network, a widely distributed network